 A card and/or gift

-The biggest reason to provide a welcome pack is that it gets the landlord-tenant relationship off to a great start.
+The biggest reason to provide a welcome pack is that it gets the landlord-resident relationship off to a great start.

-Making a good first impression helps your new tenants feel welcome, encourages them to communicate with you and makes them longer-lasting tenants.
+Making a good first impression helps your new residents feel welcome, encourages them to communicate with you and makes them longer-lasting tenants.

 Other reasons to provide welcome packs include: